MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ## Unregistering a table connection

-When done using an external table connection or it requires a refresh, it can be unregistered by using either the UNREGISTERTABLECONNECTION function or the [Remove-NAVTableConnection cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/remove-navtableconnection).
+When done using an external table connection or the connection must be refreshed, it can be unregistered by using either the UNREGISTERTABLECONNECTION function or the [Remove-NAVTableConnection cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/remove-navtableconnection).

 -   If a table connection was registered by the UNREGISTERTABLECONNECTION function, use the UNREGISTERTABLECONNECTION function.

 -   If a table connection was registered by the New-NAVTableConnection cmdlet, use the Remove-NAVTableConnection cmdlet.

-## Using the UNREGISTERTABLECONNECTION function
+### Using the UNREGISTERTABLECONNECTION function

 When a table connection is registered by the REGISTERTABLECONNECTION function, it remains registered until the current client session has ended.
 If there is application code that tries to register table connection that is currently registered, a runtime error occurs.
 To avoid this, use UNREGISTERTABLECONNECTION function before calling the UNREGISTERTABLECONNECTION function.

-> [NOTE]
+> [!NOTE]
 > When UNREGISTERTABLECONNECTION is called, the current transaction will be rolled back.

 The UNREGISTERTABLECONNECTION function has the following syntax:

 ```
-UNREGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<ExternalConnectionName>');
+UNREGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<TableConnectionName>');
 ```

 For example, together with the REGISTERTABLECONNECTION and SETDEFAULTTABLECONNECTION functions, your code might look like this: